 Accumulation phase is the period of time that you have a super account, when you’re not taking a pension from your super account.
-Typically, Australians have super accounts in accumulation phase while they are working, although from 1 July 2017, transition-to-retirement pensions will also be treated as being in accumulation phase (see SuperGuide article Less tax, more super?
+Typically, Australians have super accounts in accumulation phase while they are working, although since 1 July 2017, transition-to-retirement pensions is also treated as being in accumulation phase (see SuperGuide article Less tax, more super?
 A transition-to-retirement pension is no longer the answer).

 3. Benefit payments tax: when receiving super benefits